pjr95/argy-markets/README.md

   ```

 ### Installation

+This part is tricky, as we have a series of screeners and scripts using various sources.

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._